 Since 2007, the National Human Trafficking Hotline has identified 151,714 victims of human trafficking.
 Of those identified, the vast majority of victims are women and girls who were coerced into sex trafficking, and once extracted, often lack trauma-informed therapy and long-term housing for their recovery.

 For instance, each year the U.S. Department of State reports “insufficient access to housing, including transitional housing and long-term housing options for trafficking victims.”
 And in their 2021 report, “advocates reported even more drastic lack of access to housing . . . coupled with increased assistance requests.”

 Pennsylvania is not exempt from the housing shortage for survivors of human trafficking.
 The fact is, there are far more victims than there are beds available.

-This is why Greenlight Operation is opening the first long-term restoration home in the Greater Harrisburg area for women who have been sex trafficked.
-The home will house 5-8 women for 6-12 months, and upon arrival, survivors will be enrolled in Greenlight Operation’s restoration program.
-It will provide individualized, comprehensive care, including trauma therapy, counseling, and courses that equip each woman to live an independent and sustainable lifestyle.
+Now more than ever, survivors need a safe home and community to find peace, joy, and rest.
+This is why Greenlight Operation desires to provide a safe haven to survivors through a long-term residential program in the greater Harrisburg area.
+Our home will house 6 women for 12+ months, and upon arrival, survivors will be enrolled in a restoration program, which will provide individualized, comprehensive care.
+This will include trauma therapy, counseling, access to medical and dental care, and courses that equip each woman to live an independent and sustainable life.

 Greenlight Operation is a newly incorporated 501(c)(3) and is in the process of filing its 1023.
 For now, Christian Life Assembly provides operational support to Greenlight Operation, such as our giving platform.
 Your donations are 100% tax-deductible and go toward Greenlight Operation’s mission.